Guitar Techniques – 46 Essential Scale Patterns

 - Pentatonic Scale Patterns

 As you can see from a quick scroll, or look at the title, there are many different guitar techniques to learn in this article.

 There are 46 different patterns applied to minor pentatonic, major, and major mode scale shapes to explore in your studies.

 You don’t have to learn every pattern in this lesson to benefit from studying scale patterns in your practice routine.

 If you’re new to scale patterns, start at the beginning and learn a few of the pentatonic scale patterns to begin.

-From there, you can keep going in order, or jump around a bit to try out patterns that look and sound interesting to you and your musical tastes.
+From there, you can keep going in order, or jump around and try out patterns that sound interesting to you.